neeyar-zz/image-resizing/README.md

 # image-resizing
-REST API for image resizing on GoLang
+REST API for image resizing on GoLang.
+It hast two EndPoints: "uploadFile" and "transformFile"

 go get github.com/nfnt/resize to install lib